Office: Gray, Studio 235

 In Canada, Ms. Pratnicki has appeared in productions of La Fille du Régiment with Edmonton Opera; Candide and Jenůfa with Vancouver Opera; and Le Nozze di Figaro and Roméo et Juliette with L’Opéra de Montréal, which was televised throughout Canada.

 Well known for her comic interpretations of the works of Gilbert and Sullivan, Ms. Pratnicki has performed Iolanthe, Mikado, H.M.S.
 Pinafore and Pirates of Penzance with Glimmerglass Opera; Yoeman of the Guard with Cleveland Opera; and Pirates of Penzance with Opera Carolina and Wildwood Opera at Little Rock.

 Ms. Pratnicki’s concert credits include The Messiah with the Erie Philharmonic; The Mozart Requiem, Beethoven Symphony No. 9, and the Verdi Requiem with the Kalamazoo Symphony Orchestra; Elijah with the Grand Rapids Oratorio Society; and the Mahler Second Symphony with the Grand Rapids Symphony and the Colorado Symphony.

 Marion Pratnicki has served on the voice faculty at both Indiana University, where she received her Master of Music, and Western Michigan University, where she held a position as an artist-in-residence until 1990.
 In 1998 she lent her considerable talents to the University of North Carolina School of the Arts, joining the artist voice faculty and the A.J.
 Fletcher Opera Institute.
 Ms. Pratnicki is a former apprentice artist at Chautauqua Opera and a former Michigan Opera intern.
-She is currently in demand as a guest vocal clinician in master classes and resides in Winston-Salem with her husband and three step-children.
+She is in demand as a guest vocal clinician in master classes.